katyaa4703/github-tutorial/README.md

  * Create a password that you will remember or write it down
  * Then click on "create account"
  * Once you have created your own personal account go ahead and follow the instructions presented by gihub.
 Choose your plan and then tailor your experience

+The setup of an SSH Key is very important.
+The reason why it's important is because

  **SSH Key Setup** :
  * go into your github account